welldone-software/why-did-you-render/README.md

 ## Installation
 Execute `whyDidYouRender` with `React` as its first argument **before any `React` element is created**.

+The second argument is an optional options object, which we suggest configuring as following:

 ```js
 import React from 'react';